Man accused of stealing Rs 25 lakh from police dies in custody | Law-Order

 During the investigation, police rounded up several suspects.
 Arun was one of them as he had access to the 'maalkhaana'.

-''Police teams were questioning several suspects in connection of the theft.
-On Tuesday, evening a man named Arun, who is a resident of the Lohamandi area, was taken into police custody,'' the Agra SSP said.
+''Police teams were questioning several suspects in connection with the theft.
+On Tuesday, evening, a man named Arun, who is a resident of the Lohamandi area, was taken into police custody,'' the Agra SSP said.

 ''During interrogation, Arun admitted that he had committed the theft and informed us that the stolen money was at his home,'' he added.